mattblovell/kodi_panel/other/similar.md

 # Similar Projects

-Prior to developing kodi_panel, I tried to create a survey of existing display-related projects for Kodi other music players.
+Prior to developing kodi_panel, I tried to create a survey of existing display-related projects for Kodi and other music players.
 I kept an updated version of that summary on the CoreELEC forum for some time.
-Here's what I found ...
+Here's what I found, at least in late 2020 ...

 ## Kodi-related